pradok/events-scheduler/docs/brief.md

 **Budget:**

 - Phase 1: Learning/portfolio project with no budget constraint for development time
-- AWS costs: Target <$50/month for LocalStack development environment
+- Infrastructure costs: Target <$50/month for development environment
-- Phase 2+: Production AWS costs to be evaluated based on usage patterns
+- Phase 2+: Production costs to be evaluated based on usage patterns

 **Timeline:**

 - Phase 1 MVP: 4-week implementation plan
-  1. Foundation (setup, database, basic API)
+  1. Foundation and basic user management
-  2. Core scheduling (events, timezone logic, scheduler)
+  2. Core event scheduling and timezone logic
-  3. Reliability (exactly-once, retries, recovery)
+  3. Reliability features (exactly-once delivery, retries, recovery)
-  4. Polish (testing, documentation, performance validation)
+  4. Testing, documentation, and performance validation

 **Resources:**

 - Solo developer project for Phase 1
 - No external dependencies or third-party teams
-- Limited to personal development time (evenings/weekends or dedicated project time)
+- Limited to personal development time

-**Technical:**
+**Scope:**

-- Must run locally on Docker/LocalStack (no production AWS required for Phase 1)
+- Must run locally for development (no production deployment required for Phase 1)
-- PostgreSQL database (no NoSQL for MVP given atomic locking requirements)
-- Node.js ecosystem (leveraging existing JavaScript/TypeScript expertise)
 - English-only messages and documentation for Phase 1
+- Focus on proving core concepts, not production scalability

 ### Key Assumptions

-**Technical Assumptions:**

-- PostgreSQL `FOR UPDATE SKIP LOCKED` adequately prevents race conditions for MVP scale
-- 1-minute scheduler interval provides acceptable precision for birthday messaging
-- Luxon library correctly handles all timezone and DST edge cases
-- LocalStack sufficiently simulates AWS services for development/testing
-- Single scheduler instance sufficient for Phase 1 (horizontal scaling validated in architecture, not implementation)

 **Product Assumptions:**

-- Birthday messaging is compelling enough use case to validate architecture
+- Birthday messaging is a compelling enough use case to validate the platform concept
 - Hardcoded 9:00 AM trigger time is acceptable for MVP (user preferences deferred to Phase 2)
-- Webhook delivery is sufficient for Phase 1 (SMS/Email deferred)
+- Webhook delivery is sufficient for Phase 1 (SMS/Email deferred to future phases)
-- Developers (target users) comfortable with REST API integration
+- Developers (target users) are comfortable with REST API integration
-- Event extensibility architecture will generalize to other event types beyond birthdays
+- The architecture will successfully generalize to other event types beyond birthdays

 **Business Assumptions:**

 - Learning and portfolio demonstration are primary Phase 1 goals
 - No immediate revenue or customer acquisition targets
-- Open-source or internal project (licensing TBD)
+- Project will be open-source or used internally (licensing TBD)
-- Future phases contingent on Phase 1 success and validation
+- Future phases are contingent on Phase 1 success and validation

-**Operational Assumptions:**
+**Quality Assumptions:**

+- 1-minute scheduling precision is acceptable for birthday messaging (events don't need second-level precision)
-- 24-hour maximum downtime acceptable for recovery testing
+- 24-hour recovery window is acceptable for testing recovery mechanisms
-- Manual database schema migrations acceptable for Phase 1
-- CloudWatch logs sufficient for observability (no APM required initially)
+- Basic logging is sufficient for Phase 1 observability
-- English-language error messages and logging acceptable
+- Manual intervention for schema changes is acceptable during development

 ---